caitlinsalt/how-to-do-stuff/git/git-guide.md

 this is what the computer responds with
 ```

 I said above that there's no single implementation of Git.
 There isn't, but below I have given example commands that use the official command-line version, downloadable from <https://git-scm.com/downloads>.
 That website also has the official documentation, and [a list of graphical Git tools](https://git-scm.com/downloads/guis), some of them free and some of them expensive.
 Git support is also built in to various other programming environments, although some of them (I'm looking at you, Microsoft Visual Studio) alter terminology slightly and blur various workflow steps together a bit.
-Some operations are much easier in a graphical tool; I tend to use [Atlassian Sourcetree](https://www.sourcetreeapp.com) although it's naturally tempting to try to produce my own.
+Some operations are much easier in a graphical tool; I used to use [Atlassian Sourcetree](https://www.sourcetreeapp.com) although it's naturally tempting to try to produce my own.

 And now, let's dive in.